11 Feb 7 Winter Safety Tips To Keep Your Pets Warm

 Insulation is Key

-The key to ensuring air quality and reducing energy costs is proper insulation.
+The key to ensuring healthy air quality and reducing energy costs is proper insulation.
 The same fundamentals are key to ensuring proper shelter for your pets as well.
 To ensure your pet shelter is insulated properly:

 - build the floor 4-6 inches off the ground.